-By having a huge and diverse supplier base, from textile to electronic gadgets, you can find a supplier for almost anything.
+By having a huge and diverse supplier base, from toys to electronic gadgets, you can find a supplier for almost anything.
 Moreover, due to having years of experience and a thorough knowledge of supply chain management, sourcing products from China has never been this easy.

 Before you finalize your sourcing contract, here are five essential tips you need to know for creative product sourcing in China!

 Just like when you are shopping for a product, a preliminary unofficial kind of research is done.
 Similarly, for sourcing products from China suppliers, you need to do thorough market research.
 Now this research has to be done not just for the suppliers but also for the demand of the product you are sourcing in the region you want to sell.

 Doing this two-way market research helps you narrow down the product if you are confused about which product to source.
 It also helps you understand your target market and its spending patterns to price your sourced product according to that to maximize your profit.

 So once you are starting with the market research, you need to focus on the product's manufacturer and which region they are based in.
 Within China, many of the product manufacturers are concentrated in one specific region.

 So you will typically begin with the internet because it is your primary default option to look for a supplier.
 We'd recommend you take the help of a sourcing company for this purpose that will provide you with the best list of manufacturers according to the region from where the product is being sourced.